How ConsumerAffairs uses cookies

 • Hedge against inflation: Gold has traditionally been viewed as a hedge against inflation because its price tends to rise when the cost of living increases.

-• Diversification: Gold can provide diversification to an investment portfolio because its price often moves inversely to stock prices.
+• Diversification: Gold can diversify an investment portfolio because its price often moves inversely to stock prices.

-• Limited Supply: Gold cannot be manufactured like a company issues new shares or a federal bank prints money.
+• Limited supply: Gold cannot be manufactured the way a company can issue new shares, or the way a central bank can print more money.
 Its finite supply provides inherent value.

 • Liquidity: Gold is a highly liquid asset, which means it can be bought or sold with relative ease.
 Regardless of the country you're in, gold is universally accepted as a valuable commodity.